Qqwy/elixir-rational/README.md

           ]
         end

+  To use the module, use `use Ratio` where you need it.

-  2. use Ratio wherever you want to use Rational numbers
+  If you do not want to override the Kernel's built-in math operators, use

-        use Ratio

-  or

-        # Does not override +, -, *, /
+      # Does not override *, /, -, +, div, abs
-        use Ratio, without_inline_math: true
+      use Ratio, override_math: false

-  or
+  If you just do not want to override the Kernel's built-in *inline* math operators, use `use Ratio, inline_math: false`

-        # Does not override +, -, *, /, abs, div
+      # Does not override *, /, -, +
+      use Ratio, override_math: false

+  If you do not want the new operator `<|>` to be imported, use

-        use Ratio, without_overridden_math: true
+      use Ratio, operator: false

+  These options can be combined (with `override_math` taking precedence over `inline_math` )

 ## Changelog
+- 1.0.0 Proper `__using__` macro, with more readable option names.
+Stable release.
 - 0.6.0 First public release
 - 0.0.1 First features